YENOSven/AI-Lappland/README.md

 #INSTRUCTIONS
 1.download nessesary libaries
 2.download Llama 3.2-1b or other
-3.download a translator to translate (link: https://huggingface.co/Helsinki-NLP/opus-mt-en-jap)
+3.download a translator to translate (link: https://huggingface.co/Helsinki-NLP/opus-mt-en-jap) since voicevox is more accurate with japanese characters, or you could just comment voicevox out and use EDGE tts instead.